HomePurpl LifePIP & Benefit GuidesPIP Freebies and Discounts 2026: Maximise Savings with your PIP Benefits

 • Enjoy £15 mid-week day returns on Tuesdays, Wednesdays and Thursdays.

-To apply, head to the National Express website here.
+To apply, visit the National Express website

-5. Subsidised Taxi Fares
+6. Subsidised Taxi Fares

 Your local authority may offer help with taxi costs if you have a severe disability.
 However, the type of support varies depending on where you live, so it’s worth checking directly.